quicwg/base-drafts/draft-ietf-quic-transport.md

 and server.
 The primary purpose of a connection is to support the exchange of data by an application protocol.

-Streams ({{streams}}) are the primary means by which an application protocol exchanges information.
+Streams are means by which an application protocol exchanges information.
 Streams are ordered sequences of bytes.
-Two types of stream can be created: bidirectional streams allow both endpoints to send data;
-unidirectional streams allow a single endpoint to send.
-Endpoints can create streams without prior negotiation.
+Two types of stream can be created: bidirectional streams allow both endpoints to send data; unidirectional streams allow a single endpoint to send.
 A credit-based scheme is used to limit stream creation and to bound the amount of data that can be sent.

 The QUIC handshake combines negotiation of cryptographic and transport parameters.
 The handshake is structured to permit the exchange of application